madspeders/cellex-gsea/README.md

 ### Specifying the preferred output
 It can be specified whether or not to calulate empirical p-values:
 * Set argument `emp_p_value` equal to `TRUE` to calculate empirical p-values for each cell type (this can take some time), otherwise set equal to `FALSE` (default).

+**NB:** If calculating empirical P-values, I recommend using the Tabula Muris CELLEX dataset.
+Pre-computed null distributions have been made available online only for this dataset, and the package will download the proper null distribution (according to the size of the gene set).
+If calculating empirical P-values without using the pre-computed null distributions, make sure to increase the number of utilized cores through the `n_cores` argument (only possible on Unix systems), otherwise the computation can take a long time.

 ### Specifying the test statistics
 By default, the p-values are calculated using the Wilcoxon test.
 This can be changed by changing the value of the argument `statistic`: